G14NC4RL0/googleScripts/README.md

 # googleScripts
-Different code functions made in Google Scripts
+Different functions made in Google Scripts.
+They need to be redesign for a more generic use, right now they are very tied up with their original spreadsheet.